Zatoid/Project-1/README.md

 Load balancing ensures that the application will be highly reliable, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
 - Load balancers protect the availability of certain applications or services.
 If one server goes down, all traffic will be directed to another server running the same application.
 The advantage of a jump box is you could use it as a sort of hub where you can set a network security group or firewall that only allows specified traffic through.
-Whatever rules you set then make jumping to whatever server is connected to the jump box much more secure than just accessing a confidential server on a public network with no specified rules.
+Whatever rules you set then make jumping to whatever server is connected to the jump box much more secure than just accessing a server on a public network with no specified rules.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - What does Filebeat watch for?